PhD in Public Policy

 ABOUT THE PhD IN PUBLIC POLICY

 Oregon State University (OSU) offers a Ph.D. in Public Policy to graduate students interested in the study and practice of policy as applied to issues critical to Oregonians and the world, which draws on the traditional strengths and emerging signature areas of OSU.
-While there is a science of policy including theoretical and methodological approaches that PhD students are expected to master, the discipline of policy is closely connected to the practice of policy design, implementation, and assessment; this program is designed to ensure that students interact with policy-makers as well as the knowledge-producers who support policy decisions.
+While there is a science of policy including theoretical and methodological approaches that PhD students are expected to master, the discipline of policy is closely connected to the practice of policy design, implementation, and assessment; this full-time program is designed to ensure that students interact with policy-makers as well as the knowledge-producers who support policy decisions.

 The program is offered by faculty in the Economics, Political Science, and Sociology programs in the School of Public Policy.
 Policy students can also design programs of study with faculty in other colleges including Agricultural Sciences, Education, Forestry, Health and Human Sciences, Liberal Arts, Earth, Oceanic and Atmospheric Sciences, and Science.